 COL 101 - New Student Seminar.
-CTC 1 to 3 credits (CR/NC).
+3 Credits (CR/NC).
 COL 101 is designed as an introduction to college life and is intended for freshmen and new transfer students.
-The course provides students with an opportunity to adjust to the academic and social environment of college under the guidance of a faculty/ staff mentor and in the presence of a small group of peers.
+The course provides students with an opportunity to adjust to the academic and social environment of college under the guidance of a faculty/staff mentor and in the presence of a small group of peers.